jimmy201602/webterminal/README.md

 [![EN doc](https://img.shields.io/badge/document-English-blue.svg)](README.md)
 [![CN doc](https://img.shields.io/badge/文档-中文版-blue.svg)](./doc/README-zh_cn.md)

-# Notification
-## The next release will drop support python 2 version.

 Webterminal implemented by django.
 This project focus on DevOps and Continuous Delivery.
 For now it support almost 90% remote management protocol such as vnc, ssh,rdp,telnet,sftp...
 It support a possiblity to monitor and recorded user action when user use this project to manage their server!You can also replay the user action such as like a video.